solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

 };
 ```

-At this point the client may need to upload more R user data to the OS via some more transactions to the loader.
+At this point the client may need to upload more R user data to the OS via some more transactions to the loader:

-* `Instance_Start(Instance PubKey, proof of key owndership)`
+`Instance_Start(Instance PubKey, proof of key owndership)`

 At this point clients can start sending transactions to the instance

 ## Parallelizable Runtime

 To parallelize smart contract execution we plan on breaking up contracts into distinct interfaces, Map/Collect/Reduce/Finalize.

 ### Map and Collect

 ```
 struct transaction {
    struct transaction_msg msg;